Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Datasets

-We have employed our proposed model on two separate use-cases, HER2 prediction for invasive breast carcinoma and the prediction of the Loss/Intact Status of two MMR biomarkers, MLH1 and PMS2.
+We have evaluated the performance of the proposed method on two separate use-cases to showcase the the generalizability of the approach, the prediction of the Loss/Intact Status of two MMR biomarkers, MLH1 and PMS2 in colorectal cancer and HER2 prediction for invasive breast carcinoma.